EduardaSRBastos/calculator/README.md

 ## Features

 - **Hidden Secrets**: A calculator that’s full of surprises!
-Unveil quirky, hidden features while you work with numbers.
+Unveil hidden features while you work with numbers.
-- **Kawaii Design**: Every calculation is cuter with the playful, cat-themed aesthetic — math just got adorable!
+- **Kawaii Design**: Every calculation is cuter with the playful, cat-themed aesthetic.
 - **Responsive**: Enjoy the perfect experience on desktop or mobile.
-It adjusts beautifully to fit any screen size, no matter where you use it.
+It adjusts to fit any screen size.
 - **Flexible Input Options**: Use the on-screen buttons or your keyboard to enter calculations.
-The choice is yours!

 <br>

 ## How to Use

-1. **Step 1**: Open the calculator on any device — desktop, tablet, or mobile — and watch it adapt to your screen.
+1. **Step 1**: Open the calculator on any device.
 2. **Step 2**: Use either the on-screen buttons or your keyboard to enter numbers and operators.
 Perform basic math or try more complex calculations.
-3. **Step 3**: Hit the equals sign (=) and see the result.
-You’ll love the cute animations and fun surprises that come with it!
+3. **Step 3**: Hit the Equals sign or press Enter and see the result.

 <br>